 However, the cloud as we know it today was born in the early 2000s when engineers at Amazon, then a burgeoning e-commerce service, sought to build a highly scalable platform for its rapidly expanding needs.

 To do that, they had to engineer new ways of extending the growing online service without crashing it.
-The problem: to build new pieces of functionality required engineers to start coding them from scratch every time.
+The problem: Building new pieces of functionality required engineers to start coding them from scratch every time.

-Software engineers needed to spend a lot of money buying equipment, a lot of time putting it together, and a lot of skills and hands on deck to prepare a data center on their premises or closeby for their upcoming project.
+What’s more, software engineers had to spend a lot of money and time buying equipment and putting it together, and they needed a lot of skills and hands on deck to prepare a data center on-premises or close by for their upcoming project.

 Michael Skok faced this very problem when he was CEO of AlphaBlocks, a software company he founded in 1996.

-Now, imagine if engineers could simply rent ready-made capabilities whenever they need them instead of constructing everything themselves.
+Now, imagine if engineers could simply rent ready-made capabilities whenever needed instead of constructing everything themselves.

-Wouldn’t it be great if you could get the online storage, database, and computing power (compute) you need without having to build the infrastructure from scratch every time?
-You could save a lot of time and money.
-Think about it:
+Wouldn’t it be great to get the online storage, database, and computing power (compute) you need without building the infrastructure from scratch every time?
+You’d save a lot of time and money.

 Amazon’s CEO, Andy Jassy, said that this is what his team came up with internally.